Share

 Volume Rate of Change (VROC)

 VROC, or Volume Rate of Change, is mathematically resembles Price ROC but indicates the ROC of the security's volume and not its closing price.
 The Volume ROC demonstrates the speed at which volume is shifting.
-This can turn out to be rather helpful as almost each essential chart formation, such as peaks, bottoms or breakouts, is followed by a sudden volume raise.
+This can turn out to be rather helpful as a sudden volume raise follows almost each essential chart formation, such as peaks, bottoms, or breakouts.

 ( Volume - Volume n periods ago ) / Volume n periods ago